-- Within the framework of a clear, realistic, and periodically reviewed organisational strategy. - Where arrangements for provision are financially sound and would not significantly diminish capacity to provide already established validated programmes. - Where the learning environment can be sufficiently well resourced (humanly and materially) to enable learners to comfortably attain the intended learning outcomes which must be in compliance with awards standards.
+- Within the framework of a clear, realistic, and periodically reviewed organisational strategy. - Where arrangements for provision are financially sound and would not significantly diminish capacity to provide already established validated programmes. - Where the learning environment can be sufficiently well resourced (humanly and materially) to enable learners to comfortably attain the intended learning outcomes of the relevant awards standard.